FLY FISHING FOR BEGINNERS: TIPS

 There are a lot of aspects to a day of fishing such as the water quality, aquatic life, and access points.
 Local fly shops are where you’ll find your greatest resource for information.
 These guys and gals know everything about the local waters and are very generous with their knowledge.
 Do yourself a favor and learn from them.

 One of the greatest aspects of fly fishing for beginners is the beauty and serenity surrounding you.
 But while beautiful, bodies of water can also be hazardous, especially for anglers just starting fly fishing who may apply more of their focus to their flies than their surroundings.
 Water levels are prone to fluctuation, and rising water is dangerous.
 Stay on top of river conditions and always check before heading out.
 When fishing, always keep an eye on the water level, watch your footing, and be stationary when casting.

 There will be days where catching fish seems impossible.
 It happens to all of us, but here are some tips to limit those slow days.

 - Check what bugs are around and find a pattern that imitates them.

 - Cast upstream to places you think trout might be holding and work from the back of the hole to the front.

 - Fish seams in the current, obstructions that block current, and water transitions where fish often hold.

 If you plan practicing catch and release, it is important that you handle fish, especially trout, correctly.
 Your goal is to land them as quickly as possible.
 Playing fish until exhaustion decreases survival rates after release.
-If you have to handle the fish with your hands, be sure they're wet.
+If you must handle the fish with your hands, be sure they're wet.
 Trout are soft-scaled fish and dry hands can cause abrasions and possible infections.